MaritaMalvinsdatter/MaritaMalvinsdatter/README.md

 ### Hi there 👋

 I'm Marita, nice to meet you!
+I'm a junior front-end develper looking for new opportunities, whilst studying back-end.
-I started coding when having too much time on my hand during Covid-19, which then led me to start studying frontend development at Noroff - School of Technology and Digital Media: I'm just about to finish my second year in October!
-After that I plan on studying back-end part time whilst hopefully being in a new job as a frontend dev 🤩 Extremly excited about learning new coding languages, and even though it can be really challenging sometimes it's also very rewarding.
-I look forward to seeing what the future holds once I'm done with school.
+I started coding when having too much time on my hand during Covid-19, which then led me to start studying frontend development at Noroff - School of Technology and Digital Media.
+Excited about learning new coding languages, and even though it can be really challenging sometimes it's also very rewarding.
+I love starting with a blanck page and turning into a working project.
 Happy coding!

 - 👩‍💻 Looking for work in Oslo
-- 🔭 I’m currently practising React whilst doing my final exam
+- 🔭 I’m currently learning Angular
-- 🌱 JavaScript & React occupies my mind atm
+- 🌱 JavaScript & Angular occupies my mind atm
 - 📫 Connect with me: www.linkedin.com/in/marita-malvinsdatter-stenersen
 - ⚡ Fun fact: There are around 700 separate programming languages - how the heck do you chose which one to learn next?!